CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 represent the decision-making processes of the participants through these scanpath images.

+This relates to this project in that the goal is to use mouse tracking in a similar way to the eye tracking in this study.

 - [Eye Movements in Strategic Choice](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4959529/)

 - [Complexity, Attention, and Choice in Games Under Time Constraints: A Process Analysis](https://psycnet.apa.org/fulltext/2018-43611-001.pdf?auth_token=f7f4cc5a510c0e2bdeeff4aa3156b8e34ecf74b4&returnUrl=https%3A%2F%2Fpsycnet.apa.org%2Frecord%2F2018-43611-001)